 Recollected Images: Chansonetta Stanley Emmons at the Portland Museum of Art (gallery guide), Portland Museum of Art, 2000.

 A Treasured Heritage: The Art and History of Great Diamond Island (exhibition/collection catalogue).
 Portland Museum of Art, 1997.

-Judith Glickman Lauder, Judith Goldstein, and Michael Berenbaum, Beyond the Shadows: the Holocaust and the Danish Exception, Aperture, forthcoming September 2018.
+Judith Glickman Lauder, Judith Goldstein, and Michael Berenbaum, Beyond the Shadows: the Holocaust and the Danish Exception, Aperture, 2018.

-Bruce Redford, John Singer Sargent and the Art of Allusion, forthcoming from Yale University Press.
+Bruce Redford, John Singer Sargent and the Art of Allusion, Yale University Press, 2016.

 Arlene Palmer, Italian Scenic Artists and the Decoration of American Interiors, 1830–1870: Giuseppe Guidicini, Mario Bragaldi and Their Circle, under review.

 Jonathan Robinson, In No Strange Land: The Embodied Mysticism of St. Philip Neri, Angelico Press, 2015.

 The Baltimore Museum of Art: Celebrating a Museum, The Baltimore Museum of Art with Marquand Books, 2014.

 Jane Bianco, Maine and the Index of American Design, Farnsworth Art Museum, 2018.

 Michael Komanecky, Poems of American Patriotism: Poets, Painters, and Patriots, Farnsworth Art Museum, 2018.